TGOlson/nba-graph/docs/dev.md

 ### quick start

 1. Install deps: `npm install`
-2. Pull large files: `git lfs pull` (will add `data/{img,parsed,www...}.tar.gz` to project dir, make sure `git-lfs` is installed)
-3. Unzip `data/{img,parsed,www...}.tar.gz`
-4. Start graph cli tool: `npm run graph:watch`
-5. Build graph entities: `node ./dist/graph.bundle.js --build-graph`
-6. Serve app: `npm run app:serve` (@ localhost:3000)
+2. Serve app: `npm run app:serve` (@ localhost:3000)

 And that's it!
-More details about certain steps below.
+Critical data files `data/graph` and `data/sprites` are stored in the repo.

+To play around with the underlying data, either follow the `bootstrapping` section below, or ask for access for the full [data.tar.gz](https://drive.google.com/file/d/1At8X417yNU_yd8B51iJHZRBThLHNBB7U/view?usp=drive_link) file.

 ### setup